espenhogbakk/django-galleries/README.md

 Add `(r'^admin/galleries', include('galleries.urls', namespace='galleries', app_name='galleries')),`

-If you are in development mode, remember to host your media files accordingly, e.g add something like this
+If you are in development mode, remember to host your media files accordingly, add something like this

     from django.conf import settings
     # Serve media files through Django if in debug mode